-The Blues celebrate Jaden Schwartz's first goal during the second period of the game between the St. Louis Blues and the San Jose Sharks in the Stanley Cup semifinals at the SAP Center in San Jose.
-Schwartz (center) scored three goals in the game.
-With him are teammates (from left) Colton Parayko, Jay Bouwmeester, Brayden Schenn, and Vladimir Tarasenko.
+The Blues celebrate Jaden Schwartz's first goal during Game 5 of the Stanley Cup semifinal series against the San Jose Sharks.
+Schwartz scored a hat trick in the Blues' 5-0 win.
+From left are Colton Parayko, Jay Bouwmeester, Schwartz, Brayden Schenn and Vladimir Tarasenko.
 Photo by J.B.
 Forbes, email@example.com

 As Jaden Schwartz entered the Blues' locker room in San Jose, his teammates erupted with a cacophony of loony hoots and hollers, but Joel Edmundson didn't say anything.
 Edmundson just made the “keep feeding me” hand motion, as if he was scooping from an imaginary bowl.